 People

-Dr. Angela Loder is Director and Principle Researcher for Greening the City.
-She is a researcher scientist, strategic planner, and educator with over ten years’ experience examining the relationship between the built and natural urban environment and human health and well-being outcomes.
+Dr. Angela Loder is President and Principle Researcher for Greening the City.
+She is a researcher scientist, strategic planner, and educator with over fifteen years’ experience examining the relationship between the built and natural urban environment and human health and performance outcomes.
+In addition, she brings over 6 years experience aligning workplace strategy with built environment factors for resilient, thriving workplaces.

 Key areas of expertise include:

-• Designing, interWELL_Angela Loder_0241preting, and translating complex data to diverse audiences and policy and health outcomes
+- Designing, interpreting, and translating complex data to diverse audiences

 Current research interests include:

-• What kind of interdisciplinary collaboration is needed to move health in buildings forward.
+- Interdisciplinary collaboration to move health in buildings forward.

 Dr. Loder’s doctoral research looked at the impact that visual and physical access to a green roof in Chicago and Toronto had on office workers’ concentration, stress, and creativity.
 Dr. Loder’s research is the first large-scale multi-method study on the health impacts of access to green roofs in urban areas.

 Dr. Loder has worked with multiple levels of government, non-profits, and organizations.
 She routinely works with other academics and consultants on larger projects and grants.
-She has been a core member of the Health in Buildings Roundtable (HiBR) with the NIH since 2007, is a board member of the Institute for the Built Environment, adjunct faculty at Denver University, and part of the first cohort of WELL Faculty and a WELL AP.
+She was Vice President, Research for the International WELL Building Institute from 2017-2023, where in addition to managing the survey provider program and global research advisory, she helped create new research solutions and piloted research products for global clients.
+She has been a core member of the Health in Buildings Roundtable (HiBR) with the NIH since 2007, is a board member of the Institute for the Built Environment, and part of the first cohort of WELL Faculty and a WELL AP.
 She has presented her research at numerous international conferences, and has published in academic and popular media.
 Dr. Loder is a Canada-US Fulbright Scholar and mentor to several US Fulbright students.
-Her book “Small-Scale Urban Greening: Creating Places of Health, Creativity, and Ecological Sustainability” will be published with Routledge.
+Her book “Small-Scale Urban Greening: Creating Places of Health, Creativity, and Ecological Sustainability” was published with Routledge in 2020.

 See LinkedIn Profile here.